amarh/openPLM/trunk/docs/ht_1_install_server.rst

 openPLM uses Celery to manage asynchronous tasks.
 Celery needs a broker, you can choose any broker supported by celery but *rabbitmq* is recommanded.

-To configure rabbitmq, you must create an user and a vhost:
+To configure rabbitmq, you must create an user and a vhost (as root):

-    * ``rabbitmqctl add_user openplm 'a secret password but not this one'``
+    * ``rabbitmqctl add_user openplm 'secret'``
+      (change this password, use single quotes to put special characters or spaces)
     * ``rabbitmqctl add_vhost openplm``
     * ``rabbitmqctl set_permissions -p openplm openplm ".*" ".*" ".*"``